10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 6. Ask Clarifying Questions

-When faced with vague or confusing statements, don’t be afraid to ask for clarification.
-Questions like, “Can you explain what you mean by that?” or “Can you give me an example?” force the manipulator to be specific and accountable for their words.
-This can disrupt their plans and put you back in control.
+If someone says something confusing, don’t hesitate to ask for clarity.
+Questions like, “What do you mean by that?” or “Can you give me an example?” make them be specific and take responsibility for their words.
+This can throw off their tactics and help you regain control.

 7. Focus on Facts